iiiii7d/tp24/docs/reference.rst

    Get a colour along a gradient between two colours.
 Works best in RGB.

+   .. versionadded:: 1.0

    :param Colour a: The first colour
    :param Colour b: The second colour
    :param ap: The proportion of the first colour to mix
    :param bp: The proportion of the second colour to mix
    :type ap: int or float
    :type bp: int or float
-   :return: the colour
+   :return: The colour
-   :rtype: :py:class:`Colour`
+   :rtype: Colour

 .. py:function:: similarity(a: Colour, b: Colour)

    Finds the similarity of two colours by comparing the values of each channel.
 Works best in HSL/V.

+   .. versionadded:: 1.0

    :param Colour a: The first colour
    :param Colour b: The second colour
-   :return: the colour
+   :return: The colour
-   :rtype: :py:class:`Colour`
+   :rtype: Colour

-.. py:module:: tp24.errors
+.. py:currentmodule:: tp24.errors

 Errors
 ------